How do I post "Updates" to my community?

 A news feature is always something that can get investors excited about your company.
 If others are talking about it, especially news outlets, then it must be something worth looking into.

 A team update can create a sense of closeness with investors.
-By giving them a behind-the-scenes look at your company and the people behind the product, it is great way to establish a welcoming environment.
+By giving them a behind-the-scenes look at your company and the people behind the product, it is a great way to establish a welcoming environment.

 Updating investors with new product developments and plans for the company is a way to identify progress being made.
 It can offer tangible ideas or products that you are working on for investors to get excited about.